-0.1 In 1982, the amended Turkish Constitution stated that each (citizen) has a right to live in a healthy and balanced environment and it is the duty of both the State and citizens to upgrade the environment, protect environmental health and prevent pollution.

-0.2 Since then, much has been done to achieve these goals.
-An Environment Act was passed in 1983, -regulations were created, and funds were introduced special for environmental protection.
-Also, a Ministry of Environment and an Environment Commission in the Turkish Grand National Assembly were created, environmental (TBMM) responsibilities were delegated to central agencies and local governments, and environmental concerns were incorporated in development plans.
+- 1.23.
+In 1982, the amended Turkish Constitution stated that each (citizen) has a right to live in a healthy and balanced environment and it is the duty of both the State and citizens to upgrade the environment, protect environmental health and prevent pollution. - 1.24.
+Since then, much has been done to achieve these goals.
+An Environment Act was passed in 1983, regulations were created, and special funds were introduced environmental protection.
+Also, a Ministry of Environment and an Environment Commission in the Turkish Grand National (TBMM) Assembly were created. environmental responsibilities were delegated to central agencies and local governments, and environmental concerns were incorporated in development plans.
 Three Environment Council meetings were held, National Agenda 21 activities were carried out.
-Programs were launched to build public awareness about environmental issues, an approach to create sustainable development was adopted in the Five-Year Plan, Sixth and active environmental organizations emerged.

-1.3 Nevertheless, the Seventh Five-Year Development Plan (SFYDP) for 1996-2000 notes that environmental concerns have not be adequately incorporated into all economic and social decisions or in legislative/organizational arrangements.
-Further, coordination, cooperation and division of labor is not yet achieved among organizations involved in environmental management.
-Nor has an environmental financing system and information/data base been introduced, and legislative arrangements are developed enough to result in efficient environmental management.
+Programs were launched to build public awareness about environmental issues, an approach to create sustainable development was adopted in the Sixth Five-Year Plan, and active environmental organizations emerged. - 1.25.
+Nevertheless, the Seventh Five-Year Development Plan (SFYDP) for 1996-2000 notes that environmental concerns have not be adequately incorporated into all economic and social decisions or in legislative/organizational arrangements.
+Further, coordination, cooperation and

-0.4 Thus, a different approach was needed to prevent pollution and solve environmental problems, such as is embodied in the National Environmental Action Plan (NEAP), which was created after extensive deliberations among experts and stakeholders.

-0.5 The NEAP offers concrete actions for integrating environmental issues and development. -Also, the NEAP will contribute to the Eighth Five-Year Development Plan (to be prepared in 1998), act as a key building block for the National Agenda 21 being prepared with UNDP support, be a basis for discussion at the next bi-annual meeting of the Environment Council of the Ministry of Environment, and be an input to the fourth Environment for Europe pan-European ministerial conference in June 1998.

-0.6 Preparing the NEAP.
+- division of labor is not yet achieved among organizations involved in environmental management.
+Nor has an environmental financing system and information/data base been introduced, and legislative arrangements are developed enough to result in efficient environmental management. - 1.26.
+Thus, a different approach was needed to prevent pollution and solve environmental problems, such as is embodied in the National Environmental Action Plan (NEAP), which was created after extensive deliberations among experts and stakeholders. - 1.27.
+The NEAP offers concrete actions for integrating environmental issues and development.
+Also, the NEAP will contribute to the Eighth Five-Year Development Plan (to be prepared in 1998), act as a key building block for the National Agenda 21 being prepared with UNDP support, be a basis for discussion at the next bi-annual meeting of the Environment Council of the Ministry of Environment, and be an input to the fourth Environment for Europe pan-European ministerial conference in June 1998. - 1.28.
+Preparing the NEAP.
 The document was prepared by separate groups of experts and stakeholders, meeting in two stages.
 The process was guided by an Executive Committee of representatives from the State Planning Organization (SPO), the Ministry of Environment and the World Bank.
 A Steering Committee made up of the Executive Committee plus stakeholder representatives handled organizational issues and logistics.

-0.7 In stage one, nNineteen working groups produced reports and recommendations on air quality, natural, historical and cultural heritage; demography and public health; soil, water, solid waste, wastewater, marine resources, land use and coastal zone management; economic and financial issues; legal, institutional and regulatory frameworks;

-education and participation; and noise pollution.
+1.29.
+In stage one, nineteen working groups produced reports and recommendations on air quality, natural, historical and cultural heritage; demography and public health; soil, water, solid waste, wastewater, marine resources, land use and coastal zone management; economic and financial issues: institutional legal, and regulatory frameworks: education and participation; and noise pollution.
 The groups of experts, along with local consultants, produced working papers that were incorporated into the synthesis paper.
 The SPO is publishing the working papers and making them available to the public.

-0.8 In stage two, stakeholders attended two conferences to rank the categories of environmental interventions (June 1996), and prioritize the experts' recommendations (November 1996), and a workshop to assess the draft NEAP synthesis report (July 1997).
-The conferences were attended by national and local government representatives, academics,
+1.30.
+In stage two, stakeholders attended two conferences to rank the categories of environmental interventions (June 1996), and prioritize the experts' recommendations (November 1996), and a workshop to assess the draft NEAP synthesis report (July 1997).
+The conferences were attended by national government representatives, local and academics, NGOs, members of the media, private sector, and donors (the UNDP and World Bank).

-NGOs, members of the media, private sector, and donors (the UNDP and World Bank).).
-Representing government, the private sector, municipalities, academia and nongovernmental organizations, stakeholders produced broad goals of the NEAP presented in Table 1.1 as a baseline for the NEAP, by integrating the experts' recommendations with their own views and concerns.
 Representing government, the private sector, municipalities, academia and non-governmental organizations, stakeholders produced broad goals of the NEAP presented in Table 1.1 as a baseline for the NEAP, by integrating the experts' recommendations with their own views and concerns.